How to view the Windows Experience Index in Windows 10

 Step 1: Run WinSAT to create the Windows Experience Index

 The Windows System Assessment Tool (WinSAT) remains hidden in Windows 10.
-You can use WinSAT to create a Windows experience index for the processor, graphics card, memory and much more.
+You can use WinSAT to create a Windows experience index for the processor, graphics card, memory speed, and more.

-To do this type open a command prompt as an administrator and enter the following command: winsat formal
+To do this type open a command line as and enter the following command: winsat formal

 If you do not know how to open a command prompt, type the word "Command Prompt" in the search, in the results right click on "Command Prompt - Application" and select "Run with administrator privileges".